serverless-nextjs/serverless-next.js/README.md

 }
 ```

-`target: serverless`:
+`target: serverless`

 This is a requirement for the plugin to work.
 When next has the target set to serverless, it will compile serverless page bundles.

 `distDir: build`

-_Make sure_ you don't use the default value `.next`, seems to break the Lambda deployment probably because is a dot directory. `build` is fine, but could be any other name.
+Make sure you don't use the default value `.next` as it seems to break the Lambda deployment, probably because is a dot directory. `build` is fine, but could be any other name.

 `assetPrefix: "https://s3.amazonaws.com/your-bucket-name"`

-Any valid bucket URL will work, e.g. "https://your-bucket-name-assets.s3.amazonaws.com/".
+Any valid bucket URL will work, e.g. "https://your-bucket-name.s3.amazonaws.com/".

-The plugin will parse the bucket name from the `assetPrefix` provided and will create a new public S3 bucket using the parsed bucket name.
+The plugin will parse the bucket name from the `assetPrefix` and will create a new public S3 bucket using the parsed bucket name.
 The first time the serverless stack is provisioned, it is assumed there isn't a bucket with this name already.
 Do _note that bucket names must be unique globally_.
-On deployment, the plugin will upload the next static assets to it.
+On deployment, the plugin will upload the next static assets to the bucket.

 After you've configured the above, simply run:

 `serverless deploy`

-Visit the API GW endpoints and the next pages should be working.
+Visit the API GW endpoints and the next pages should be working 🎉

 ## Examples